faberNovel/fabernovel-us/consulting-services/evolving-operating-model.markdown

 ---
 layout: services
-title: "Evolve the Operating Model"
+title: "Evolving the Operating Model"
 tagline: "Realize new levels of internal efficiencies to exponentially grow the bottom line."
-slug: "evolve-operating-model"
+slug: "evolving-operating-model"
-permalink: /consulting-services/evolve-operating-model/
+permalink: /consulting-services/evolving-operating-model/
 ---